Salt Lake Temple

 The Salt Lake Temple is a temple of the Church of Jesus Christ of Latter-day Saints on Temple Square in Salt Lake City, Utah, United States.
-At 253015 sqft, it is the largest Latter-day Saint temple by floor area.
-Dedicated in 1893, it is the sixth temple completed by the church, requiring 40 years to complete, and the fourth temple built since the Mormon exodus from Nauvoo, Illinois, in 1846.
-The temple was closed in December 2019 for a general remodelling and seismic renovations, which were initially estimated to take approximately four years.
-Subsequent updates extended the estimated completion to 2026, for a total renovation timeline lasting an anticipated six or seven years.
+Dedicated in 1893, it was constructed over a period of 40 years.
+It is the sixth temple completed by the church and the fourth built since the Mormon exodus from Nauvoo, Illinois to Utah in the 1840s.
+The temple was closed in 2019 for remodeling, which includes a seismic retrofit of the structure.
+In 2027, the church will hold public open house tours of the newly renovated building, after which it will be dedicated for worship services.